All-Inclusive Guide to California DUI Penalties

 The proper legal counsel can explain how to reduce DUI charges and penalties in California before entering your plea with the judge.
 Your lawyer will investigate the case looking for discrepancies.

-Your counselor may file motions to suppress specific evidence like inaccurate or improperly performed breath tests depending on the case.
+Depending on the case, your counselor may file motions to suppress specific evidence like inaccurate or improperly performed breath tests.
 If you were illegally pulled over or searched, your attorney will likely file motions and negotiate with the prosecuting attorney to reduce DUI penalties or dismiss the charges.

 Felony DUI California Penalties